gerardog/gsudo/README.md

 ## Features

 - Elevated commands are shown in the user-level console, as `*nix sudo` does, instead of opening the command in a new window.
-- If **gsudo** is invoked several times within minutes it only shows the UAC pop-up once.
+- Credentials cache: If `gsudo` is invoked several times within minutes it only shows the UAC pop-up once.
-- Suport for CMD commands `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`
+- Suport for CMD commands: `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`
+- <kbd>Ctrl</kbd>+<kbd>C</kbd> key press is correctly forwarded to the elevated process. (eg. cmd/powershell won't die, but ping/nslookup/batch file will.
+- Scripting:
-- Scripting: **gsudo** can be used on scripts that requires to elevate one or more commands. (the UAC popup will appear).
-Outputs and exit codes of the elevated commands can be interpreted: E.g. StdOutbound can be piped or captured and exit codes too (errorlevel).
-If **gsudo** is invoked (with params) from an already elevated console it won't fail, so scripts invoking gsudo won't fail if the script is ran already elevated.
-Only practical difference would be that the UAC popup would not be shown.
+  - `gsudo` can be used on scripts that requires to elevate one or more commands. (the UAC popup will appear once).
+  - Outputs and exit codes of the elevated commands can be interpreted: E.g. StdOutbound can be piped or captured (`gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too ('%errorlevel%)).

-- Three modes the elevated process is shown in the user console: Attached, Raw (Piped), or VT (full VT100 PTY)
-  - **Attached** (default)
-    - The elevated process is attached to the caller console using AttachConsole Win32 Api.
-    - Fastest and best experience.
-Console colors, keys, just works.
-  - **Raw**
-    - The elevated process is internally created with redirected StdIn/Out/Err.
-The elevated process can only append lines to the console, and read lines, but not keys.
-    - This mode is used only if the caller is already redirected (`gsudo dir > outputfile.txt`), or if `--raw` parameter is specified.
-    - Colored outputs shown in plain black & white.
-All StdErr is shown in Red.
-    - In this mode, the console auto complete (arrows/<kbd>TAB</kbd> key) doesn't work as the user would expected, because they are handled by the non-elevated console host.
-  - **VT** (Experimental!)
-    - This mode is only used if `--vt` parameter is specified, future possible use when doing sudo remoting.
-    - The elevated process is created with a ConPTY PseudoConsole and has two VT100 pipes for I/O.
-    - Colors and the <kbd>TAB</kbd> key auto complete works as expected (handled by the elevated command, file autocomplete, etc).
-    - Disabled by default on the default windows console host (ConHost), because `ENABLE_VIRTUAL_TERMINAL_PROCESSING` is pretty [unstable](https://github.com/microsoft/terminal/issues/3765).
-Works very well in Cmder/ConEmu/new Windows Terminal.

-- <kbd>Ctrl</kbd>+<kbd>C</kbd> key press is forwarded to the elevated process. (eg. cmd/powershell won't die, but ping/nslookup/batch file will.).
+  - If `gsudo` is invoked (with params) from an already elevated console it will just run the commands.
+So if you invoke a script that uses `gsudo` from an already elevated console, it will also work.
+The UAC popup would not appear.

 ## Known issues